KAMI

 Reinforcing EU-Indonesia and EU-Malaysia partnerships by supporting national processes and international dialogue on sustainable palm oil.

-Through KAMI, we provide timely support for strengthened dialogue between stakeholders in the EU, Indonesia and Malaysia on the sustainability of the palm oil value chain.
-The project, which is funded by the European Union, commenced in August 2020 with a budget of EUR 4.5 million and will run until December 2024.
+Through KAMI, we provide support for strengthened dialogue between stakeholders in the EU, Indonesia and Malaysia on legal, deforestation-free and sustainable palm oil.
+The project is funded by the European Union and commenced in August 2020 with a budget of EUR 4.5 million.
+It runs until December 2024.

-The project supports all stakeholders – including subnational governments, large companies, smallholders and mid-sized players – to progress towards and better demonstrate sustainability in the context of EU and consumer country regulations and demands, the United Nations Sustainable Development Goals, and national laws and circumstances.
-In this way, public policy and market-related objectives can be achieved.
+By strengthening the transfer of objective information, the project supports all stakeholders – including governments, companies, smallholders, and civil society organisations – to progress towards and better demonstrate legal, deforestation-free and sustainable palm oil production in the context of EU and global demands, the United Nations Sustainable Development Goals, and national laws and circumstances.

 See the KAMI project brief for more information, available in English, Bahasa Indonesia and Bahasa Malaysia.